csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

     - Assignments/Deliverables are completed once we submit it.
     - Other tasks can be generalized in similar ways.

+We will also utilize Slack to test out our bot and to communicate with our partner.

-We will also use the GitHub project to better manage programming works.
+We will also use the GitHub Project to better manage programming works.

 #### Q10: What are the rules regarding how your team works?